 Published: February 16, 2011 | Comments (3)

 We live in an information-intensive world, making it hard, at times, to cut through the wealth of data to get at what actually matters.
-The most successful contact centers have winnowed out the distracting facts and figures – won’t actually call that information, since it doesn’t always truly inform – to get to the real heart of what should be measured to mark success around and continuously improve the customer experience.
-It’s really a balancing act: Basing an entire service strategy on the number of calls handled per hour or on average handle time will inevitably damage contact quality; but quality metrics that aren't balanced quantitative and efficiency measurements can have an adverse effect on the customer experience – and the call center’s cost.
+The most successful contact centers have winnowed out the distracting facts and figures to get to the real heart of what should be measured.
+It’s really a balancing act: Basing an entire service strategy on the number of calls handled per hour or on average handle time will inevitably damage contact quality; but quality metrics that aren't balanced quantitative and efficiency measurements can have an adverse effect on the customer experience – and the contact center’s cost.

 Here are the seven key metrics ICMI has identified – with the help of top-performing centers and expert industry stakeholders.

 Recent research suggests that no single KPI has a bigger impact on customer satisfaction than does first-call resolution (FCR).
 Customer contact research and consulting firm Service Quality Measurement (SQM) Group finds that for every 1% improvement in FCR, you get a 1% improvement in customer satisfaction.
 In a study of more than 150 contact centers, SQM found that centers that achieved “world class” customer satisfaction ratings had a FCR average of 86%, while centers that were not among the elite in customer satisfaction had a FCR average of only 67%.